softserveinc-rnd/blog/coral/README.md

 ![](img/image-processing-time-coral-edge-tpu-movidius-1.png) ![](img/image-processing-time-coral-edge-tpu-movidius-1.png)

 *Figure 2.
 Image processing time comparison for Coral dev board, Coral USB stick, Movidius 1 and TensorFlow software implementation on CPU .*

+Both TensorFlow Lite neural network file and compiled for Coral neural network file have the same extension - .tflite.
+However, when TensorFlow Lite neural network file is uploaded by mistake instead of compiled for Coral neural network file, we have performance degradation due to code execution on [CPU](https://coral.withgoogle.com/static/images/compile-tflite-to-edgetpu.png).
+None error messages are generated.

+A similar situation is when the user tries to upload several network models into Coral simultaneously - all networks are executed on  [CPU](https://coral.withgoogle.com/static/images/compile-tflite-to-edgetpu.png).

+Movidius allows to execute several neural networks simultaneously on a single stick as well as usage of batch data processing.

 ## Power consumption
 We used XTARs USB Detector to measure power consumption during the computations.
 Measurements were made for Coral USB skick and Movidius 1 only, because it was impossible to measure Coral current  consumption on Dev board without changes in board design.
 Results are shown in Table3.
 We also made computations of energy consumption in terms of Images per Joule (see Figure 3).